l1uzz3/SQL_projects/README.md

 # SQL Data exploration and analysis of Sakila database

+## Summary of the project
+#### This SQL Data Exploration Project focuses on analyzing data within the 'Sakila' sample database, a commonly used resource for practicing SQL queries and database operations.
+The project is divided into three main parts: film and inventory analysis, customer behavior, and actor analysis.

 ### A.The database used is sakila database, a sample database from MySQL (link: https://dev.mysql.com/doc/sakila/en/)